-SPOT 6 and SPOT 7 idendical satellites, form a constellation designed to provide continuity of high-resolution, wide-swath SPOT data up to 2023.
+SPOT 6 and SPOT 7 identical satellites, form a constellation designed to provide continuity of high-resolution, wide-swath SPOT data up to 2023.
 Both satellites have drawn on technological and operational innovations conceived for the Pléiades constellation.
 It represents a source of broad-swath imagery in complement to the Pléiades Very High Resolution data.
 Users have access to 1.5-m colour imagery, to high quality ortho-images and to large area mosaics.

 |Orbit Height||694 km|

-|Local equator crossing time||10:00 AM at descending node|
+|Local Equator Crossing Time||10:00 AM at descending node|

 |Orbit Duration||98.79 minutes|